 Regular readers know how much I love cauliflower and I’ve shared countless recipes that feature it, but I really love to make cauliflower rice.
 It’s a low-carb alternative to regular rice and I love to use it in a lot of my rice-based recipes.
 It’s easy to dress up just like regular rice, but it’s full of good nutrients and a great way to make favorite rice dishes healthier and lighter.

 After developing lots of recipes I’ve learned so much about how to make cauliflower rice and so I’m sharing all of my tips plus 32 cauliflower rice recipes!
+If you want even more cauliflower ideas be sure to check out my Cauliflower Side Dish Recipes, too.

 Food Processor Method